 Bupropion hydrochloride extended-release tablets (SR) are intended for oral use only.
-The inhalation of crushed the projection of discovering these bear reported.
-Seizures and/or seeps of doubt have been proported.

-tablets or injection of dissolved bupropion has been reported.
+The inhalation of crushed tablets or injection of dissolved bupropion has been reported.
 Seizures and/or cases of death have been reported when bupropion has been administered intranasally or by parenteral injection.

-Studies in rodents and primates demonstrated that bupropion exhibits some pharmacologic actions common to lies in rodents and primates demonstrated that bupropion exhibits some pnarmacologic actions community chostimulants.
-In rodents, it has been shown to increase locomotor activity, elicit a mild stereotyped between some common several schedule-controlled behavior paradigms.
-In primate models easing the positive reinforcing effects of psychoactive drugs, bupropion was self-administered intravenously.
-In bupropion produced amphetamine-like and cocaine-like discriminative stimulus effects in drug discrimination radigms used to characterize the subjective effects of psychoactive drugs
+Studies in rodents and primates demonstrated that bupropion exhibits some pharmacologic actions common to sudies in rouens and primates elementations uppoping terminal solid primate and properties of psychostimulants.
+In rodents, it has been shown to increase locomotor activity ficility and increase rates of responding in several schedule-controlled behavior paradigms.
+In primate models assessing the positive-reinforcing effects of psychoactive drugs, bupropion was self-administered intravenously, in rats burropion produced amphetamine-like and cocaine-like discriminative stimulus effects in drug discrimin paradigms used to characterize the subjective effects of psychoactive drugs.
+10 OVERDOSAGE

-10.1 Human Overdose Experience Overdoses of up to 30 grams or more of bupropion have been reported.
+10.1 Human Overdose Experience

+Overdoses of up to 30 grams or more of bupropion have been reported.
 Seizure was reported in approximately one-third of all cases.
-Other serious reactions reported with overdoses of bupropion alone included hallucinations, loss of consciousness, mental status changes, sinus tachycardia, EGG changes such as conduction disturbances (including QRS prolongation) or arrhythmias, clonus, myoclonus, and hyperreflexia.
-Fever, muscle rigidity, rhabdomyolysis, hypotension, stupor, coma, and respiratory failure have been reported mainly when bupropion was part of multiple drug overdoses.
+Other serious reactions reported with overdoses of bupropion alone included hallucinations, loss of consciousness, mental status changes, sinus tachycardia, ECG changes such as conduction disturbance (including QBS prolongation) or arrhythmias, clonus, myoclonus, and hyperreflexia.
+Fever, muscle rigidity nyolysis, hypotension, stupor, coma, and respiratory failure have been reported mainly when bupropic was part of multiple drug overdoses.